cca/libraries_wagtail/docs/deployment.md

 # Deployment

+> [!WARNING]
+> The staging instance no longer exists.
+All deployments should be done to production.

 Deployment is done with GitHub Actions and triggered by tags in the format ENVIRONMENT-TYPE-NUMBER, e.g. `stg-deploy-6`.

 - `stg-deploy-N` -> https://libraries-libep.cca.edu/